mownier/PersonalCodingGuidelines/Bug Fix Phase Workflow.md

 - Build app for testing.
 - Wait for the test result to be uploaded in trello.
 - While waiting, the monitoring person will frequently check mantis for the reported issues and then assign a person to deal with it.
-- The assigned developer may not or may fix the issue right away.
 - Fixing the issue, the developer should create an issue in bitbucket.
 - The developer should create a new branch from the development branch to fix the issue.
 - The developer should create a pull request.
 - Once the pull request is merged, the monitoring person marked the bitbucket issue as 'resolved'.
 - All bitbucket issues must be marked as 'resolved' before changing the status of all the mantis issues to 'resolve'.
+Then, the assigned developer for the issue should change the status to 'resolved' in mantis.
 - If the status of the issue in mantis is changed to 'close', the monitoring person should change the bitbucket issue to 'closed' respectively.
 - If the tester approaches because he/she can not perform the other test cases due to application crash issues, the assigned developer must prioritize to fix that issue (development hot fixes).
-- Once the test result file is uploaded, that is the time the developers must fix the issues assigned to them.
 - If all the mantis issues are changed to 'resolve', build the app for testing again.
 - Once the pull request of the developer is merged into the development branch, he/she can now click the resolve button of the bitbucket issue.